MANOJPATRA1991/HTML-email-template-guidelines/README.md

 #### Usable link groups

 A group of several links clustered together can generally be found near the footer of the page.
-While it is fine to have the links inline on desktop, for small screens, the top-to-bottom approach works best.
+While it is fine to have the links inline on desktop; for small screens, the top-to-bottom approach works best.
 Here's how to do it:

 ```
 <table border="0" cellpadding="0" cellspacing="0" width="100%" id="emailFooter">